-Wireless Network of Meteorological Stations A Wireless Weather Meteorological Network covers the wider (urban and peri-urban) area of the city of Heraklion with 14 Stations.
+Wireless Network of Meteorological Stations The Remote Sensing Lab of IACM has installed a Wireless Weather Meteorological Network of 14 stations covering the wider area of the city of Heraklion.
 All Stations are equipped with Air Temperature (TAir)/ Relative Humidity (RH) Sensors, 7 Stations are equipped with Wind Speed / Wind Direction Sensors and 1 Station is equipped with a Rain Bucket and a Total Solar Radiation Sensor, providing on-line intra-urban meteorological measurements.
 For more information see here.

-Flux Towers: Two Flux Towers are installed in the city of Heraklion monitoring turbulent sensible and latent heat fluxes, net all-wave radiation flux and CO2 flux.
+Flux Towers The Remote Sensing Lab of IACM has installed two Flux Towers in the city of Heraklion monitoring turbulent sensible and latent heat fluxes, net all-wave radiation flux and CO2 flux.
 Both are equipped with IRGASON Integrated CO2/H2O Open-Path Gas Analysers, 3D Sonic Anemometers and CNR1/CNR4 Net Radiometers.
 For more information see here.

 PhenoCams The Remote Sensing Lab of IACM operates phenocams installed in Berlin, Heraklion and Paris in the framework of the urbisphere ERC Synergy Grant.
 For more information see here.

-Seismological Station A seismological stationwas established in 2009 at IACM for continuous monitoring of the seismicity in the area of Heraklion.
+Seismological Station The Wave propagation group of IACM has installed a seismological station at IACM-FORTH campus for continuous monitoring of the seismicity in the area of Heraklion.
 The station is linked to the Hellenic Seismological Broadband Network of the National Observatory of Athens (NOA_HL).
 For more information see here.